4 Features You Need to Optimize Design Reuse

-Instead of copying files from a server to individual workstations, you should look for a version control system that supports advanced replication technology.
+Instead of copying files from a server to individual workstations, you should look for a data management system that supports advanced replication technology.
 This provides high-performance, local access to versioned files for remote teams in each office.

 Advanced Security Features

 How important is your intellectual property to the future of your company?
 Semiconductor and electronic systems customers uniformly tell us it is the lifeblood of the company and their competitive advantage in the marketplace.